 Master’s dissertation time is bound to feel more intense than at undergraduate level.
 Whilst you may have been surrounded by people in a similar situation to yours at Undergraduate, at postgraduate the road will feel a lot lonelier.
 The pressure to complete the work is a lot harder to bear when you have no one to compare your progress to, especially with deadlines looming ever close.

 As previously mentioned a Master’s dissertation is supposed to be far more original, this is reflected in the types of sources you are expected to call upon.
 At postgraduate level you should be searching high and low for every possible useful information, and your tutors will be looking to see the wide range of sources you have used.
 Because the word count is also considerably bigger the same will be necessary for your bibliography so make sure to find an appropriate number of references.

 You will have less time to adjust to the level that your essays have to be at.
 Taking a step up is hard, but you need to learn fast over your master’s year if your writing is going be up to scratch enough to tackle your dissertation.
 There is a lot less time to make mistakes now, so use every module leading up to your dissertation as a guideline in order to fully understand what is required of you for your Masters dissertation.

 Hopefully, this article has been able to shed some light on the difference between the postgraduate and the undergraduate dissertation writing process.
-It’s aim was not to put you off studying a Master’s but to give a warning to be cautious rather than arrogant; a Master’s degree really is a step up!
+Its aim was not to put you off studying a Master’s but to give the warning to be cautious rather than arrogant; a Master’s degree really is a step up!